 - Fewer errors.
 Manual data entry in spreadsheets or software solutions that require duplicate entry because they aren’t connected to each other should really be a thing of the past.
 By using a compensation management program, your compensation manager can greatly reduce the number of data entry errors when information is entered “one and done” and carries across all relevant databases in your human capital management system.

-We listed “It helps ensure pay equity” as #1 for a reason.
 If you don’t have a handle on your compensation and salary bands across the entire company, you could very easily get into some hot water with the government.
 And ignorance is no excuse.
 If the IRS discovers that you’re paying some folks more than others and there’s a distinct pattern (such as paying men more than women who do the same work), the company could find itself subject to penalties, fines and even lawsuits.
-Compensation management software can help your company stay on the right side of federal regulations!
+If doing this manually seems incomprehensible, a compensation management system might be right for you!
+Compensation management software can help your company stay on the right side of federal regulations.

 What are the features that you should look for in compensation management software?